 If you are interested in speaking with us please email us at firstname.lastname@example.org

 Peter Tolkin, AIA is managing principal of TOLO Architecture.
 Peter founded the practice, previously called Peter Tolkin Architecture, in 2002.
-He invited Sarah to join his practice and form TOLO in 2015.
+He invited Sarah to join his practice in 2015, and they renamed the firm TOLO Architecture in 2018.
 At TOLO, Peter advocates for the social and cultural agency of architecture, an approach informed by his prior work as a documentary photographer and his studies with American artists Allan Sekula and Lewis Baltz.

 Peter first rose to prominence in 2002 when Architectural Record named him one of its ten emerging international “Design Vanguard” architects.
 Since then his designs have been recognized with numerous AIA awards, a James Beard Foundation award, and with publications in the national and international press including The New York Times, Architectural Record, Dwell, Domus, Abitare, and Interior Design.
 Peter received a Bachelor of Arts in Art and Art History from UC Santa Cruz, a Master of Fine Arts in Photography from California Institute of the Arts (Cal Arts), and a Master of Architecture from Columbia University.
 Peter continues to practice photography as a complement to his architectural work.

 Sarah Lorenzen, AIA is principal at TOLO Architecture and an architecture professor at Cal Poly Pomona (where she was chair from 2012-2016).
 Sarah has practiced architecture for more than 20 years, working on a variety of building types including residential, institutional, and arts-related projects.
 Prior to TOLO Architecture, Sarah worked as a project architect at a number of award-winning firms in Atlanta, San Francisco and Los Angeles.